57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 For more details, see [Mango Markets v4 source](https://github.com/blockworks-foundation/mango-v4/blob/dev/programs/mango-v4/src/accounts_ix/account_close.rs).

 Our `solana-staking` example also follows this lifecycle model.
-The `initialize` instruction creates global state and vault accounts; the `stake` instruction uses `init` to create a user info account on first stake; and in `unstake`, if the user’s balance returns to zero, the program uses `close` to destroy their user info account and refund rent.
+The `create_pool` instruction creates pool config, pool state, staking token, and reward vault accounts; the `stake` instruction uses `init_if_needed` to create a user stake info account on first stake; and when a user wants to close out, the separate `close_user_stake_account` instruction destroys their user stake info account and refunds rent.
 See the repository here: [solana-staking](https://github.com/57blocks/evm-to-solana/tree/main/contract/solana-staking).

 ### Program Derived Addresses (PDA)